-From the 1930s, self-emulsifying polyol stearates were introduced – the first of which was sold under the name of Telgin.
+The use of self-emulsifying polyol stearates became common in the 1930s.
+A good example of one of these compounds was Tegin, developed by the German company Goldschmidt AG in the late 1920s.
 Their addition allowed all the materials to be heated and mixed together until they were ready to be poured into containers, making the process of manufacturing vanishing creams a lot simpler (deNavarre, 1975, p.
 283).
-The creams were also softer than traditional stearate creams but unfortunately they often lost their pearly sheen.
+Creams made with Tegin were also softer than traditional stearate creams but unfortunately they often lost the traditional pearly sheen.

 Pond’s Vanishing Cream is made especially for the outer skin.
 It is greaseless.
 It contains a marvellous substance that prevents loss of skin moisture – actually replaces lost moisture.

 You can rest this yourself by a single application of Pond’s Vanishing Cream on dry chapped skin!
 The roughness is smoothed away!
 Your skin is pearly looking.
 And this cream holds powder and rouge smoothly for hours!.